klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 "This movie will change my life," I thought, as I left the cinema.
 I felt goosebumps on my arms.
 Deep in thoughts, I began walking in the direction home, or rather what I believed was the direction home.
-As a university freshman in the beginning of the first semester, the city, Lund, was new to me.
+As a university freshman at the beginning of the first semester, the city of Lund was new to me.
 I halted in front of the [white university building](https://en.wikipedia.org/wiki/Lund_University_Main_Building#/media/File:Universitetsbyggnaden_080508.jpg) accentuated in the twilight.
 The building exited and frightened me; it stood there as a token of knowledge, yet it was bewildering, as the night was.